Kemper Military School: Transition to a military school

-In the 1890s, Kemper's most-famous alumnus, Will Rogers, attended the school.
-Rogers went on to gain worldwide fame as an actor, humorist, political commentator and performer until his untimely death in a plane crash in 1935.
+Kemper's most famous alumnus, Will Rogers, attended the school in the 1890s.
+Rogers went on to gain worldwide fame as an actor, humorist, political commentator and performer.

 Era of growth

-The period from 1900 through 1925 saw the expansion of the campus.
+The campus expanded from 1900 to 1925.
 The major growth in the physical plant began in 1904 when "B" barracks was enlarged, then "Math Hall" was built in 1906 (originally as a gymnasium), "A" Barracks (or Harvey Barracks) was erected in 1909, "D" Barracks in 1917, and the Johnston Field House and the indoor pool were constructed in 1924.

 There was a corresponding growth in enrollment.
 During F.T.
 Kemper's era, the school usually had around 50 students.
 By 1900, enrollment was around 100, and by 1915, it was up to 150.
 During World War I, enrollment soared, peaking at 502 students in 1918 – almost more than the school could handle.
 During the 1920s, enrollment remained strong, in the mid-300s.

-As time moved on, many longstanding traditions were established.
+Many traditions were established.
 The Kemperite was first published in 1912.
 Kemper's Standard of Honor was introduced in 1915.
 A formal ROTC program was begun in 1916, and in 1923, a junior college was added.
 By that time, the annual football game with rival Wentworth Military Academy and College in Lexington, Missouri had become a huge event on Thanksgiving, with both corps of cadets boarding trains and sometimes meeting on a neutral field in Sedalia or Marshall, Missouri.
 The Kansas City and St. Louis newspapers referred to the gridiron battle as the “Little Army-Navy Game”, and gave front-page coverage to the outcome.